 - GPB Waste Management Fund, LP

-The Securities and Exchange Commission (SEC) and FINRA are investigating GPB Capital Holdings and the accuracy of disclosures made to investors, performance of funds, and the distribution of capital to investors.
+The SEC and FINRA are investigating GPB Capital Holdings and the accuracy of disclosures made to investors, the performance of funds, and the distribution of capital to investors.

 In February 2019, the FBI and officials from the New York City Business Integrity Commission entered the firm’s Manhattan offices.